benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q005.png)

-Without enforcing Nonidenticality, the same parent may be assigned to lower two branches of the '&' quantifier.
-The 'C' and '≠C' tags are large, bold and red - this is a visual indication that these tags are used to enforce nonidenticality.
+Without enforcing Nonidenticality, the same parent can be assigned to both C and E. The 'C' and '≠C' tags are red - this is a visual indication that these tags are used to enforce nonidenticality.

 Here are two more examples: